 - How did you get introduced to Python?

-- What have been some of the most interesting/useful/unexpected lessons that you have learned in the process of building and maintaining the Chaos Toolkit project and community?
+- What are some of the most useful lessons that you have learned in the process?

-- What do you have planned for the future of the project?
+- What do you have planned for future improvements to the platform?

 Keep In Touch

 - The Expanse TV Series

 - UX (User Experience) Design